lcai-gz/MANAS/README.md

 ```
 ## Acknowledgments
 Authors of this work are affiliated with School of Electronic and Information Engineering, South China University of Technology.
 This work has been supported by the supported in part by the National Key Research and Development Program of China under the grant 2021YFE0205400, in part by the Natural Science Foundation of Guangdong Province under the Grant 2019A1515010861, in part by Guangzhou Technical Project under the Grant 201902020008, in part by NSFC under the Grant 61471174, and in part by Fundamental Research Program of Guangdong under the Grant 2020B1515310023.

+#### Parts of this code repository is based on the following works: